YKCzoli/sockpuppet/README.md

 ### Where can i learn more about the script itself?

-The repo [here](https://github.com/oliver006/sockpuppet) has an indepth explanation of the set up.
+The repo [here](https://github.com/oliver006/sockpuppet) has an indepth explanation of the actual socket script.